FelipeJulio/AuroraOfIvalice/README.md

 ## Installation

-1. Download the mod files.
+1. Go to the [releases page](https://github.com/FelipeJulio/AuroraOfIvalice/releases) and download the latest release of `AuroraOfIvalice.zip`
 2. Install `AuroraOfIvalice.zip` with Vortex or Paste files at `FINAL FANTASY XII THE ZODIAC AGE\x64\scripts`
 4. Launch the game and enjoy!